 124 Good design promotes quality of life for the occupants and users of buildings.
 This includes function - buildings should be easy to use.
-It also includes comfort, safety, security, amenity, accessibility and adaptability.
+It also includes comfort, safety, security, amenity, privacy, accessibility and adaptability.

-125 Well designed homes and buildings are efficient and cost effective to run.
+Well designed homes and buildings are efficient and cost effective to run.
 They help to reduce greenhouse gas emissions by incorporating features that encourage sustainable lifestyles.
-They maximise natural ventilation, avoid overheating, minimise sound pollution and have good air quality.
+They have good ventilation, avoid overheating, minimise sound pollution and have good air quality, while providing comfort and personal control for their users.